HarlemSquirrel/HarlemSquirrel.github.io/_posts/2017-12-08-dark-light-mode-persistent-switcher.markdown

 })();
 ```

 And there we have it!
-Select your prefered theme and reload the page to see it persist!
+Select your preferred theme and reload the page to see it persist!
 You can see this in action on my [resume page][resume].

 [dark-light-mode-switcher]: /css/javascript/2017/01/31/dark-light-mode-switcher.html